Home Frequently Asked Questions

 We are alumni of U-M and are curious if you know where/who we could ask if there are discounts on buying computers through the school as an alum?

 Sorry, only registered students and current faculty and staff are eligible for educational discounts at the Computer Showcase.
-For more information, see the Computer Showcase eligibility page.
+For more information, see the Computer Showcase eligibility section.

 I'm an incoming freshman and I'd like to get started on some extra work for my photography class I might be taking in the Fall, but don't have Photoshop.
 How do I get it?